-In this section, we provide an intuition behind employing principal components (PCs) as the basis, $\hat{B}(x)$, in Equation~\eqref{eq: intervals}, as depicted in Figure~\ref{fig: pcs motivation}.
-The figure showcases the estimation of the first three PCs using our globally applied PUQ and visualizes the uncertainty region formed by these axes.
-This approach facilitates efficient exploration within the uncertainty region, thanks to linear axes that incorporate spatial correlation, as illustrated by the visualization of $\hat{v}_1(x)$, $\hat{v}_2(x)$, and $\hat{v}_3(x)$.
+Figure~\ref{fig: pcs motivation} depicts the role of the Principal Component (PCs) vectors in the context of the image colorization task.
+This figure provides an intuition behind employing these vectors for the uncertainty quantification.
+We show the estimation of the first three PCs using our globally applied PUQ and visualize the uncertainty region formed by these axes.
+Our approach facilitates efficient exploration within the uncertainty region, thanks to the linear axes that incorporate spatial correlation, as illustrated by the visualization of $\hat{v}_1(x)$, $\hat{v}_2(x)$, and $\hat{v}_3(x)$.

-\section{Coverage Loss Justification}
+\subsection{Coverage Loss Justification}

 This section aims to justify our choice for the loss-function for tuning $\lambda$ in Equation~\eqref{eq: full coverage loss}, and the weights used in it, $\hat{w}_i(x)$.
 Recall, this expression is given as: { }